sid88in/serverless-appsync-plugin/README.md

 ### `serverless graphql-playground`

-This command will start a local graphql-playground server which is connected to your AppSync endpoint.
+This command will start a local graphql-playground server which is connected to your deployed AppSync endpoint (in the cloud).
 The required options for the command are different depending on your AppSync authenticationType.

 For API_KEY, either the GraphQLApiKeyDefault output or the --apiKey option is required